sensor-bot/sensor-bot/README.md

 Right now, sensor-bot is pretty barebones.
 If you'd like to contribute, please create an issue with your request so that it can be evaluated.

 ### Development Environment
-The following command will start sensor-bot with nodemon.
+The following command will start sensor-bot with nodemon and a non-production env configuration.
 Nodemon will auto-restart the service for you whenever a file is edited.
 ```sh
 npm run dev
 ```